wrakash/dapps-blog/README.md

 3. AWS Configuration

 - Configure AWS credentials in your environment or AWS CLI for deployment.

+- Create an S3 Bucket:

+* Log in to your AWS account.
+* Go to the S3 service.
+* Create a new bucket with a unique name.
+* Configure the bucket permissions to allow public read access for the images by setting the rules and enable cors policy
+* Generate Access Key & Access Secret by using IAM credentials.

+Set the AWS_ACCESS_KEY_ID and AWS_ACCESS_KEY_SECRET environment variables in your backend .env file.

 4. Start Frontend & Backend with PM2